patricksavalle/devops-project-template/content/incident-management-procedure.md

 # Incident management procedure

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your incident management procedure here: